joeypiccola/joeypiccola.github.io/_posts/2018-09-30-puppet-tasks-via-powershell.md

 Invoke-WebRequest -Uri $hoststr -Method Post -Headers $headers -Body $req
 ```

-If we run out task again with `get` we can see that SMBv1 is disabled and uninstalled.
+If we run our task again with `get` we can see that SMBv1 is disabled and uninstalled.
 Awesome.

 ```
 name                      result